NYU-ISSEM-CSGY6803/Infant-Incubator-Simulator/Readme.md

 ## Lab Overview

 In Labs 2-4 of the ISSEM course, you will apply the concepts you have learned in the theoretical modules to a real-world application: the Infant Incubator.
 This lab focuses on understanding the system, identifying security requirements, and performing threat modeling.
+It is completely virtualized, so try and imagine the final physical build of the device, but do treat it like a real machine!

 ---